Off-Nadir Delta

 How do I authenticate, and how is usage priced?

 Issue an API key from Account → Developer API and pass it as a bearer token (Authorization: Bearer ond_…) or via the X-API-Key header.
 Keys are shown once at creation.
-Usage is metered on the same token balance the app uses: the Daily World Brief is free, signals are billed per page, and the AI assessment and analyst endpoints are billed per call on Pro.
+Usage is metered on the same token balance the app uses: the Daily World Brief and the usage endpoint are free, signals are billed per page, aggregate stats/hotspots and imagery search are billed per query, and the AI assessment and analyst endpoints are billed per call.
+Call GET /api/v1/usage to check your remaining balance before a metered request.
 There are no per-image contracts or seat licenses — see the pricing page for current details.

 Which plans include API and MCP access?